 Each permanent record will show previous education and training.
 Enrollment certificates submitted to the Veterans Administration will reflect proper credit for previous education and training.
-An evaluation will be made by admissions officials of the college of a student's previous educational experiences to include USAFI courses, IDEA programs, CLEP, military service schools (verified by CASE), applicable courses taken at other accredited institutions and certificates of equivalency earned by satisfactory achievement on the GED test.
+An evaluation will be made by proper officials of the college of a student's previous educational experiences.

 A prospective student should make known to college admissions personnel that his or her past record includes creditable courses.
-College admissions officials will be alert to the possibility that a person eligible under Chapter 34 or 35, Title 38, United States Code, might already have taken exactly the same work for which he or she is seeking admission and certification by the Veterans Administration; therefore, a dual responsibility exists: one the part of the student to present documentary evidence of acceptable educational experiences and on the part of the educational institution to insure that training in precisely the same subject matter is not repeated and counted toward an eligible person's credit load.
+Certifying officials should be alert to the possibility that an eligible student might already have taken exactly the same work for which he or she is seeking admission and certification to the Veterans Administration; therefore, a dual responsibility exists on the part of the student to present documentary evidence of acceptable educational experiences and on the part of the educational institution to insure that training that is precisely the same subject matter is not repeated and counted toward an eligible person's credit load.

-Standards of Progress For Students Receiving V.A.
+Standards of Progress for Students Receiving V.A.
 Benefits

 Permanent semester grades will be awarded for all academic, technical, and vocational courses.
 A student must maintain an acceptable cumulative GPA to be in good standing.
-If the cumulative average falls below the acceptable level, the student will be placed on "first probation".
-During the probation semester, the student must improve his/her cumulative GPA or benefits will be suspended at the end of that semester.
+If the cumulative average falls below the acceptable level, the student will be placed on "first probation."
+During the probation semester, the student must improve his cumulative GPA or benefits will be suspended at the end of that semester.
 However, if the cumulative GPA improves but an acceptable level is still not achieved, a "second probation" semester will be allowed.
 Should the standards of progress not be achieved at the end of the second probation semester, benefits will be suspended.